iamkirankumaryadav/Library/Data Science/Encoding.md

 # Encoding Categoricals |  Qualitative Data

 ### Types of categorical data
-1. **Nominal:** No ordering or ranking among the values e.g. Genre (music, movie or videos), color (red, green, or blue), etc.
+1. Nominal: No specific order, just categories (e.g., Genre: music, movies, Colors: red, blue)
-2. **Ordinal:** Ordering or ranking among the values. e.g. Dress size (XS, X, M, L, or ML), grades (A, B, C, D), designation (Manager, Senior, Junior), ratings (low, medium, or high), etc.
+2. Ordinal: Has an order or ranking (e.g., Dress size: XS, M, L; Grades: A, B, C)
-3. **Binary:** Dichotomous values e.g. Male or Female, Yes or No, True or False, 1 or 0, etc.
+3. Binary: Two possible values (e.g., Male/Female, Yes/No, 1/0)

 ### How to deal with categorical data?
-- We cannot train the ML model directly with categorical labels, they need to be encoded into numeric values.
+- ML models can’t use categorical labels directly, they need to be converted into numeric values.
-- Encoding: Transforming categorical labels into numerical values usable by the ML model.
+- Encoding: Transforming categorical labels into numbers for use in ML models.
-- Encoding assigns numerical values to characters to store and process text, reducing size by removing redundancy.
+- It converts text into numbers, reducing data size and eliminating redundancy.

 ## Data Encoding

 ### Label Encoding (Better for Ordinal)
-Assign a unique integer to each category label, encoding the label values between **0** and **n-1**.
+Assign a unique integer to each category, encoding label values from 0 to n-1.

 <table>
   <tr><th colspan=2><b>Before Encoding</b></th><th colspan=2><b>After Encoding</b></th></tr>